 Our Key Stage 4 curriculum is a broadly balanced offer which promotes the spiritual, moral, cultural, mental and physical development of pupils, and prepares them for the opportunities, responsibilities and experiences of later life (Education Act 2002).
 Between 50 to 60% of our timetable should be given over to the Core subjects.

-In years 9 and 10, our Students study English, Maths and Double Science.
+In year 10, our Students study English, Maths and Double Science.
 Their options blocks comprise 1 EBacc option and 3 Open bucket options (all of which also include at least 1 EBacc subject) all of which are 2 lessons per week.
 To add to this, students have 2 lesson of PE per week.

 In year 11, the curriculum model changes slightly by increasing the option blocks to 3 lessons per week as well as having a 1-2-1 support to assist students who are struggling.